 In recent years, ketamine has received a lot of attention for its rapid-onset antidepressant effects.
 Research suggests that it can effectively improve depression scores with a low risk of adverse reactions.
-It may also be useful as a painkiller.
+It may also be useful in addressing chronic pain.

-However, there are some side effects associated with the drug, especially when people use it in non-clinical settings.
-One of the best-known is the infamous ketamine K hole.
-But what is a K hole, and how does it feel?
+However, there are some interesting effects associated with the drug.
+One of the best-known is the infamous ketamine K-hole.
+But what is a K-hole, and what does it feel like?
 Read on to find out.

 This might involve closed-eye hallucinations, such as shifting patterns, colors, or landscapes.
 It might also enhance the sound quality of music and be accompanied by a body high.
 Some users describe a sensation of floating, flying, or falling, although it becomes difficult to move physically.

 A 2008 study asked 90 current and past ketamine users about their positive and negative experiences with the drug.
 Some of the positive effects included:

 - A sensation of melting into the surroundings

 Meanwhile, the most common negative effects were:

 - Decreased sociability

 Frequent users, especially, also had concerns about the long-term physical effects of ketamine.
 These include cramps and urinary tract issues.
 Meanwhile, past users were concerned about mental health issues, including dependence or addiction.

 Many users have discussed their K-hole experiences in online forums such as Reddit.
 The most common descriptions involve being in a state akin to a waking dream or traveling on a rollercoaster.
 Although many people recount their experiences as positive, others have had more frightening encounters with ketamine.
 Some users state that they endured a sense of dread or felt that they had died while using the substance.